toddbaert/markdown-cv/README.md

 ## Education

-`2015`
+`2012-2015`
 __University of Windsor__

-General Computer Science, with distinction
+Bachelor of Computer Science, with distinction

-`2011`
+`2007-2011`
 __University of Windsor__

-Honours Biological Sciences with thesis
+Bachelor of Biological Sciences, honours

-*Factors Affecting β-Crystallin Expression and Lens Differentiation in X. Laevis* (an investigation into the development of the vertebrate optical lens)
+Thesis: *Factors Affecting β-Crystallin Expression and Lens Differentiation in X. Laevis* (an investigation into the development of the vertebrate optical lens)

 ## Selected Accomplishments